masoomapunjwani/FAQ-page/README.md

 ## Description

 FAQs Page is a summary of potentialy asked questionsby the general public to an organisation and readily provides answers and relevent guidelines.
-This page is essential to any organisation's website and should have a regular update polict to present the most recent pieces of information.
+This page is essential to any organisation's website and should have a regular update policy to present the most recent pieces of information.

 ## Screenshot